Fable3/CarND-Path-Planning-Project/README.md

 #### SpeedController

-A simple class to handle constant acceleration. `get_speed` returns the speed as a function of time, depending on the ego vehicle speed and the target speed, which can be result of braking.
+A simple class to handle constant acceleration.

+`get_speed` returns the speed as a function of time, depending on the ego vehicle speed and the target speed, which can be result of braking.

+`add_limit_breakpoint` is for mixing different speed targets, picking the one with the lower gradient, which means less accelerating or more braking.
+Used when following a car in an adjacent lane, but there's also an in-lane car ahead.

 #### TrajectoryBuilder

 The trajectory is normally the result of a spline function.
-The control points of the spline come from 4 sources:
+The control points of the spline can come from 4 sources:
 - pre-trajectory, these are point in the past, linear extension of the first vector of the previous trajectory (magenta on the picture above)
-- previous trajectory, 4 points from there, the zero point is the last one.
+- previous trajectory, the zero point is the last one.
 These points are also the starting points of the result point list. (cyan)
 - if there's no previous trajectory, the ego vehicle position
 - control points on the target lane center line (red, continues under yellow)

+The picture was taken with 4 previous trajectory point, I later increased it to 10 and removed the now-obsolete pre-trajectory control points.
 The extra points in the past were necessary for shaping the spline.
-The few points from the previous trajectory sometimes weren't enough to properly shape the start of the trajectory, which is the most important part.
-The rest of the trajectory is recalculated in the next cycle.

 The next control point distance depends on the speed and in case lane change, the perpendicular speed (`vd`).
 This is necessary because an impossible control point can generate a spline with a lot of acceleration and jerk.